Aleksey Abrikosov: Early life

 Aleksey Abrikosov was born into a wealthy family of factory owners, who were the official suppliers of chocolate confections to the Russian Imperial Court.
 His grandfather was the industrialist Aleksei Ivanovich Abrikosov, who was the founder of the company now known as Babayevsky.
 His father, Ivan Alekseevich Abrikosov, was expected to take over the family firm until his premature death from tuberculosis.
 His siblings included future Tsarist diplomat Dmitry Abrikosov and future Catholic Sainthood Candidate Anna Abrikosova.

 Although the younger members of the family rarely attended Divine Liturgy, the Abrikosovs regarded themselves as pillars of the Russian Orthodox Church.

 Career

 Abrokosov published works on the subject of the pathological morphology of tuberculosis and tumors, including the neuroectodermal tumor.
 This was described by Abrikosov as "myoblastomyoma."
 Based upon his work, this type of tumor was named "Abrikosov's tumor".
 He was the author of a multi-volume handbook in special pathology.

 Embalming of Lenin

 On the morning of 23 January 1924, Abrikosov was given the task of embalming Lenin’s body to keep it intact until his burial.
 The body is still on permanent display in the Lenin's Mausoleum in Moscow.

 Personal life

 Aleksey Abrikosov was the father of Alexei Abrikosov, a theoretical physicist and a co-recipient of the 2003 Nobel Prize in Physics.

 He died on 9 April 1955 in Moscow, aged 80, and was buried at Novodevichy Cemetery.

-In popular culture

-Aleksey Abrikosov is believed to have been the inspiration for Professor Persikov, the protagonist of Mikhail Bulgakov's novel The Fatal Eggs.
-The character's name is a pun, as, in Russian, abrikos means "apricot" and persik means "peach".